awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-container-direct.md

-# Using a multi\-container endpoint with direct or serial invocation<a name="multi-container-direct"></a>
+# Use a multi\-container endpoint with direct or serial invocation<a name="multi-container-direct"></a>

 SageMaker multi\-container endpoints enable customers to deploy multiple containers to deploy different models on a SageMaker endpoint\.
 You can host up to 5 different inference containers on a single endpoint\.
-There are two ways to invoke an endpoint \- direct and serial\.
+There are two ways to invoke a multi\-container endpoint \- direct and serial\.
 By using direct invocation, you can send a request to a specific inference container hosted on a multi\-container endpoint\.
 And serial invocation can be used to execute containers in a sequence where output of one container can be passed on to next container in the sequence\.

 **Topics**